unerriar/igm-selffocus-nn/README.md

 **.pth** files contain pretrained models, described in the paper, which you can upload in the last section of the notebook

+*EllipticFalse.pth* Is the model, pretrained on the uniformly polarized light beam with Gaussian spatial distribution of amplitude with no input field channels.

-*Elliptic.pth* Is the model, pretrained on the uniformly polarized light beam with Gaussian spatial distribution of amplitude.
+*EllipticTrue.pth* Is the model, pretrained on the uniformly polarized light beam with Gaussian spatial distribution of amplitude with input field channels.

+*SingularFalse.pth* Is the model, pretrained on the singular beam, comprised of Gaussian and Laguerre-Gaussian components with no input field channels.

-*Singular.pth* Is the model, pretrained on the singular beam, comprised of Gaussian and Laguerre-Gaussian components.
+*SingularTrue.pth* Is the model, pretrained on the singular beam, comprised of Gaussian and Laguerre-Gaussian components with input field channels.

 *NoisyFalse.pth* Is the model, pretrained on the noisy singular beam with no input field channels.